Make the most of one day in Strasbourg with this free, self-guided walking tour

-Take a break for lunch at Le Baeckeoffe d’Alsace for a tasty Tarte Flambée, a cheeky beer and service with a smile.
+Take a break for lunch at Le Baeckeoffe d’Alsace and try their tasty Tarte Flambée and a cheeky beer served with a smile.

 Their name comes from the wooden roof that originally covered the bridge to protect the defender stationed there.
 Although the roof was torn down at the end of the 18th Century, the name remains.

-- The Quai de la Petite France is one of the best places to capture that perfect Insta-worthy image back over La Petite France.
+The Quai de la Petite France is one of the best places to capture that perfect Insta-worthy image of La Petite France.